-The image shows the “Make the Right Real in Malaysia” logo of The OKU Rights Matter website and a large group of Malaysians with and without visible disabilities marching together for the rights of persons with disabilities who live with rare disease.
+The image shows the “Make the Right Real in Malaysia” logo of The OKU Rights Matter website and a Deaf Abilympian holding up his gold medal in his right hand and the Jalur Gemilang (Malaysian flag) in his left hand.

 Other Disability-related International Commitments and Treaties